johnyorke/JYGraphView/README.md

 * background bar (which is actually a label)
 * the line joining the points
 * the label above each point
-* and finally the points
+* and finally, the points

-It's not pretty, but it works.
-If anyone wants to suggest a better way or improve my code then please go ahead, I just ask that you let me know so I can learn too.
+# Possible use case

+1. Use the M7 chip on the iPhone 5s to show step counter data for the last 7/10/30 days
+2. Link it to your app sales and show the trend for the last 30 days/12 months
+3. Use it in your weather app to show predicted temperature for the next 24 hours/7 days
+4. Twitter app could show the number of followers you've gained/lost over last 90 days
+5. Plot open issues/resolved per day in your project planning application

+# Known issues

+1. Currently no checks to see if the data coming through is a number
+2. There is a small amount of empty space over to the right of the graph
+3. Transparency of the line between points

 # Thanks

 First of all I would be thrilled if someone used this in their project and let me know about it.
-Secondly, I would be equally thrilled if someone gets in touch and tells me everything I did wrong or suggests other ways to improve JYGraphViewController.
+Secondly, I would be equally thrilled if someone gets in touch with ways in which to improve JYGraphViewController.

 You can (email me [hello@johnyorke.me](mailto:hello@johnyorke.me)) or get in touch on Twitter [@johnyorke](http://www.twitter.com/johnyorke)

 # License